jlangch/venice/doc/readme/exceptions.md

 ## Exceptions

+Exception handling is offered by many programming languages to handle the runtime errors so that the normal flow of the application can be maintained.
+Venice's exception handling is built on Java exceptions thus providing seamless interoperability with existing Java code.

+All exceptions in Venice are *unchecked*.
+If checked exceptions are caught by Venice they are immediately converted to a runtime exception.

-A few exception types are imported implicitly to simplify its usage:
+A few exception types are imported implicitly to simplify usage:

   * `:java.lang.Exception`
   * `:java.lang.RuntimeException`